William Henry Elder: Bishop of Natchez

-During the Union occupation of Natchez, Elder caused some controversy for refusing to obey an order to have prayers for the President of the United States recited publicly in the churches of his diocese.
+In July 1863, the Union Army took control of Natchez.
 On June 18, 1864, Colonel B.G.
-Farrar, commander at Natchez, and former schoolmate of Elder's at Mt.
-St. Mary's, issued an order requiring the clergy to include prayers for the President of the United States in their services, as a "public recognition of allegiance under which they live, and to which they are indebted for protection..."
-Elder responded with a lengthy letter of protest in which he explained that his declining to submit had no political significance, but the "Liberty of the Church to discharge her divine functions, without interference form other persons."
-Brigadier General James Tuttle issued an order for enforcement, which was stayed at Elder's request, pending input from the War Department.Elder wrote to President Abraham Lincoln explaining that his refusal was based on the authority of the church to regulate church services.
-Senator Francis Kernan responded, saying he had met with Secretary of War Edwin M. Stanton and Stanton indicated that he would communicate to Tuttle to remedy the situation so there would be no further interference.
-Elder subsequently wrote thanking Stanton for the protection extended to religious freedom, and asking that the ruling be made known to other commanders.
+Farrar, the Union Army commander at Natchez and former schoolmate of Elder's at Mount St. Mary's, ordered the clergy in Natchez to include prayers for US President Abraham Lincoln in their services.
+Farrar termed it as a "public recognition of allegiance under which they live, and to which they are indebted for protection..."

+Elder refused to comply, saying that it had nothing to due with politics, but the "Liberty of the Church to discharge her divine functions, without interference form other persons."
+Brigadier General James Tuttle issued an order for enforcement, which he then stayed at Elder's request, pending input from the US War Department.
+Elder wrote to Lincoln, explaining that his refusal was based on the authority of the church to regulate church services.
+Senator Francis Kernan wrote back to Elder, saying he had met with Secretary of War Edwin M. Stanton and Stanton would ask Tuttle not to interfere with Elder.
+Elder subsequently wrote thanking Stanton for protect to religious freedom, and asking that the ruling be made known to other commanders.
-When Colonel Farrar was placed in command of Natchez, he noted Tuttle's order had neither been rescinded nor was being obeyed.

 General Mason Brayman, the next commander, took a harder stance, saying "...military orders are to be followed, not discussed..." and issued an order for Elder to be sent to jail in Vidalia, Louisiana.
-Federal troops took Elder to Vidalia for a few weeks.
-After Washington officials intervened, Brayman ordered the release of Elder on August 12, 1864.
+Elder was incarcerated in Vidalia several weeks.
+After Washington intervened, Brayman ordered Elder's release on August 12, 1864.

-During his time in Natchez, a yellow fever epidemic broke out in 1878.
+In 1878, a yellow fever epidemic broke out in Natchez.
 Ministering to the sick, Elder caught the disease.
 He survived but lost six diocesan priests.
 At the time he arrived in Natchez the diocese had eleven missions (churches), nine priests and 10,000 Catholics.
 When he left, there were forty-one churches, 25 priests, six religious houses for men, five convents, thirteen parish schools and 12,500 Catholics.

-Archbishop of Cincinnati
+Coadjutor Archbishop and Archbishop of Cincinnati

-On January 30, 1880, Elder was appointed coadjutor archbishop with the right of succession, to Archbishop John Purcell, for the Archdiocese of Cincinnati.
-Elder automatically succeeded on July 4, 1883.
+On January 30, 1880, Pope Leo XIII appointed Elder as coadjutor archbishop of Cincinnati with the right of succession, to assist Archbishop John Purcell.

+After Purcell died on July 4, 1883, Elder automatically succeeded him archbishop.
 He became archbishop at a time of great financial difficulty in the archdiocese.
 Elder systematically organized the administration of the diocese.
-He reopened Mount Saint Mary Seminary in 1887, which had been closed since 1879.
-He instituted the office of chancellor of the diocese and insisted on annual reports from clergy and parishes in order to bring the diocese out of great debt.
+He reopened Mount Saint Mary Seminary in Cincinnati in 1887, which had been closed since 1879.
+He instituted the office of chancellor and insisted on annual financial reports from clergy and parishes in order to reduced the archdiocesan debt.